Tips for everyday life with an artificial joint

 27. Mental acceptance – from "foreign body" to part of your own body

-An artificial joint often feels foreign at first.
+A prosthetic joint feels foreign at first.

 Over time, however, many patients report: